 - WWTWs will achieve a higher profile locally, in public and with the municipality (councillors and officials).
 This will prevent the current practice of reallocating WWTW budget to other priorities mid-year, and inappropriate and inadequate procurement practices. - Civil society will adopt a supportive attitude towards WWTW on the basis of an in-depth understanding of their context and functioning.
 Staff responsible for WWTWs will not be under general attack by civil society and other catchment stakeholders; instead efforts will be focused on identifying the bottlenecks in achieving a better Green Drop score, within the Green Drop programme. - While there is clear support from national and regional DWS, and a focus by the IUCMA, the working group with broad stakeholder support needs to receive and orient the support into productive channels.

-Conclusions
+Conclusions and recommendations

-The main problem is a disconnect between the WWTWs, their frontline staff and local government's top triangle: municipal manager, technical manager and finance manager.
+The main challenge uncovered by the research project is the general disconnect between the WWTWs, their frontline staff and local government's top triangle: municipal manager, technical manager and finance manager.